The Causative I: ~させる & ~せる

 To make the/a child(ren) sit.

-I let my dog walk in the park.
+I let my dog walk through the park every morning.

 To make/let a kid go do an errand.